martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 If you use a visual aspect just because your graphics software offers it, then resist the temptation:
 Don't use it if it does not add any information to your diagram.

-In the following I would like to show you some visual aspects I normally strongly recommend not to use.
+In the following I would like to show you some visual aspects I recommend not to use.

 #### Do not use color gradients